RutujaPawale/Selection-And-Bubble-Sort/README.md

 Step 2: We look at the two first values.
 Does the lowest value come first?
 Yes, so we don't need to swap them.
 [7, 12, 9, 11, 3]

+Step 3: Take one step forward and look at values 12 and 9.
+Does the lowest value come first?
+No.
+[7, 12, 9, 11, 3]

+Step 4: So we need to swap them so that 9 comes first.
+[7, 9, 12, 11, 3]